gptsironis/hello-world/README.md

 # hello-world
 My first repository
-This is atest with Github, I hope it works.
+This is a test with Github, I hope it works.

 Cogito ergo sum.